-Analysis of Pakistani Cement Industry – A Report
+Analysis of Pakistani Cement Industry – History, Capacity, Costs and Outlook

-Analysis of Pakistani Cement Industry – A Report
+Analysis of Pakistani Cement Industry – History, Capacity, Costs and Outlook

 Cement industry is one of the few industries that existed in Pakistan before the partition of the sub-continent.
 The major reason for the existence of this industry is the availability of the raw materials.
 Pakistan has inexhaustible reserves of limestone and clay, which can support the industry for another 50-60 years.
 The annual production of the cement at the time of the creation of Pakistan was only 300000 tones per year.
 By 1954 the production increased to 660000 tonnes per annum against a demand of 1000000 tonnes per annum.
 At this time PIDC took initiative and established two cement factories Zealpak (240,000 tonnes) and Maple Leaf (100,000 tonnes) having a capacity of 340000 tones, thereby increasing the production to 1000000 tonnes per annum.
 Since then besides expansion of the existing plants, new plants have also established.
 Besides producing OPC, the Pakistani cement industry also started producing SRC, Slag cement and white cement.